Skip to main content

 Templates let you package an agent configuration for reuse or sharing.
-This guide walks through creating a template, testing it by deploying your own agent, and optionally submitting it to the marketplace.
+This guide walks through the workflow: clone the starter, customize files, deploy from your template to test, and (optionally) submit it to the marketplace.
+For the full manifest.json field reference, see the manifest reference.

 Clone the Starter